Arabia Terra: Features

 Arabia contains many interesting features.
 There are some good examples of pedestal craters in the area.
 A pedestal crater has its ejecta above the surrounding terrain, often forming a steep cliff.
 The ejecta forms a resistant layer that protects the underlying material from erosion.
 Mounds and buttes on the floor of some craters display many layers.
 The layers may have formed by volcanic processes, by wind, or by underwater deposition.
 Dark slope streaks have been observed in Tikhonravov Basin, a large eroded crater.
 The streaks appear on steep slopes and change over time.
 At first they are dark, then turn a lighter color, probably by the deposition of fine, light colored dust from the atmosphere.
-These streaks are thought to form by dust moving downslope in a way similar to snow avalanches on Earth.
+These streaks are thought by some to form by dust moving downslope in a way similar to snow avalanches on Earth.

-Arabia Terra was named in 1879 after a corresponding albedo feature on a map by Giovanni Schiaparelli, who named it in turn after the Arabian peninsula.
+Arabia Terra was named in 1879 after a corresponding albedo feature on a map by Giovanni Schiaparelli, who named it in turn after the Arabian Peninsula.